Inverted/tasbot_eyes/README.md

 ### Inject animation
 To inject any animation :warning: **that is already stored on TASBot** :warning: send a UDP datagram to 8080.
 An abstract payload could look like `T;animation.gif`.
-* `T` is the playback style, how the animation gets played.
+* `T` is the playback type, how the animation gets played.
 It can either be:
   * `Q` for queueing the animation by adding it on top of the current animation stack.
 It will be the next animation to be played after the blinks.
   * `I` for immediate playback.
 Stops the current animation and plays this. :warning: Not implemented yet!
 * `animation.gif` is a locally, already on TASBot stored animation!
 Full or relative paths are supported, as long as the file exists on TASBot!